Home • Welcome to ALSO!

 • Uniform Management of Public Employee Retirement Systems Act (1997)

 This act provides for a prompt disposition of detainers by providing that prosecuting officials, upon the request of a prisoner, must move forward with trial on the charge or such charge will be dismissed.
-(This act is now regarded by the NCCUSL as a model act, instead of a uniform act, and so it may be known as the Model Mandatory Disposition of Detainers Act.)
+(This act is now regarded by the Uniform Law Commission as a model act, instead of a uniform act, and so it may be known as the Model Mandatory Disposition of Detainers Act.)

 Colorado: Colo.
 Rev. Stat. § 16-14-101 et seq.